Skip to contents

 Notes on computation and tuning

-• The fit_method argument specifies the quoted name of a function in cmdstanr to be used to do the sampling. “sample” is the default.
-Users can pass arguments to these functions in to msmbayes to control sampling, e.g. initial values, parallel processing.
+• The fit_method argument specifies the algorithm used to fit the Bayesian model. "sample" is the default, which uses the standard Hamiltonian MCMC algorithm, via the function rstan::sampling.
+Users can pass arguments to this functions through msmbayes to control sampling, e.g. initial values, parallel processing.

-• fit_method="laplace" uses a Laplace approximation which determines the posterior mode exactly, then uses a normal approximation to the distribution around this mode.
-MCMC reveals some skewed posterior distributions in this case, so the Laplace approximation is not ideal.
+• fit_method="optimize" uses the function rstan::optimizing which determines the posterior mode exactly for the parameters on their real-line scales (e.g. log intensities, log hazard ratios), then uses a normal (Laplace) approximation to the distribution around this mode.
+MCMC reveals some skewed posterior distributions in this case, so this approximation is not ideal.
 However, it is much faster than MCMC.

 • If the model fits the data badly, then the sampling may be bad with any method.